Back to blog

 UAE100+0% personal tax + growing treaty network = gold standard for individuals

-• Live in the UAE (0% personal tax) with treaties covering US, UK, and most of Europe
+• UAE residency (0% personal tax) with treaty coverage across the US, UK, and most of Europe

-• Incorporate in Singapore (0–17% corporate tax on local income, territorial system) with treaties reducing withholding on client payments worldwide
+• Singapore incorporation (0–17% corporate tax on local income, territorial regime) with treaty-reduced withholding on cross-border client payments

-• Use Cyprus (12.5% corporate, non-dom regime exempting dividends and interest) with EU treaty access
+• Cyprus residency (12.5% corporate, non-dom regime exempting dividends and interest) with EU treaty access

-Tax authorities aren't naive.
-The OECD's Base Erosion and Profit Shifting (BEPS) project — particularly Actions 6 and 15 — has fundamentally changed how treaties work since 2017.
-Here's what to watch for:
+The OECD's Base Erosion and Profit Shifting (BEPS) project — particularly Actions 6 and 15 — has materially changed how treaty benefits are administered since 2017.
+Key anti-abuse mechanisms:

 The Principal Purpose Test (PPT)